zerostaticthemes/gatsby-serif-theme/src/content/index.md

 # Serif - A Hugo Business Theme.

+Roamable web site
-Roamable contains content types for a typical business website.
+contains content types for a typical business website.
 The theme is fully responsive, blazing fast and artfully illustrated.